chopperdaddy/docker-ethscriptions-indexer/README.md

 # Docker Implementation of Ethscriptions Indexer

 This project is a Docker-based implementation of the Ethscriptions Indexer, streamlined for easy setup and deployment.
-It's a fork and not the official open source Ethscriptions indexer but aims to replicate its functionality in a Docker environment.
+It's a fork of the official open source Ethscriptions indexer but aims to replicate its functionality in a Docker environment.
 This setup includes everything needed to get up and running with minimal configuration.

 ## Prerequisites